AuxStudio/react-native-boiler-plate/README.md

 * [VSCode snippets](./snippets.json) for sagas, dumb, functional and container components (makes life _waaay_ easier)

 Feel free to [get in touch](mailto:shaun@aux.co.za) if you have questions or suggestions :)

+# TODOS

+* Refactor wrappers (some of them don't need to be wrappers, they can just be components)
+* Create ErrorBoundary component
+* Error logging to DB component
+* System messages management
+* FileSystem sagas and services based on new RN
+* Add a CHANGELOG
+* SETUP_GUIDE (Storybook)
+* Fastlane integration
+* CodePush integration
+* Testing integration
+* Write script to generate project in one go (saves up to 3 hrs)